 - Speech and Language Development (3 credits)

 * Denotes a course that is recommended, but not required

 + Students who have not completed a course in Observation Methods must submit proof of 25 observation hours signed by an ASHA certified supervisor prior to enrolling in the graduate program.

 Applicants interested in taking foundation coursework are encouraged to first contact the Speech-Language Pathology Department in order to discuss course availability (Ms. Emilie Aguilar, firstname.lastname@example.org).
+To apply, please select Apply Now on our webpage.
+You will apply as a graduate student interested in the Foundation Post-Baccalaureate Coursework.
 Please note that while applications will be reviewed for entry in fall and spring, all spring courses have prerequisites.
 Students who have these prerequisites from another institution will be required to submit materials for review (e.g., syllabus, course description, final products) prior to enrolling in the post-baccalaureate course.

 For specific admission policies and application procedures, please see our admission page and the financial aid website.The admission committee considers most favorably those graduates who maintained at least a B (3.000) average during the final two years of undergraduate coursework.
 Deadlines for admission are August 1 (Fall semester) and December 1 (spring semester).
 Please note that non-cohort post-baccalaureate students are only eligible for financial aid for one consecutive 12-month period, if enrolled at least half time (6 credits per semester).

 For a list of Frequently Asked Questions, please visit our FAQ page.